Enable or Disable New User Profiles in Chrome

 Conclusion

-Controlling Chrome profiles is simple with the Registry Editor or Group Policy.
+Controlling Chrome profiles is quite manageable with the Registry Editor or Group Policy.
 Always back up your system before making changes.
 For more advanced settings, check out the Chrome Enterprise Policy.

 Was this guide helpful?